-- The requirements of 9.3 apply for implementation adaptations2 that are determined for an implementation by means of the merge algorithm detailed in 9.4. - 3850 In this subclause the implementation requirements for implementation adaptations are listed. - 3851 Keep in mind that the quantification "all" for required elements of implementation adaptations only - comprises implementation-required elements (see 9.2.2).
-In other words, an implementation adaptation is already stripped of optional and conditional elements that were not selected or are not required to be - 3854 implemented.
-Thus the quantification "all" each time refers to all respective elements of only the - implementation adaptation, which are the implementation-required elements of the adapted class (and - 3856 other implementation-required elements such as operation requirements, instance requirements and the - 3857 like) that were determined by applying the merge algorithm. - For implementation adaptations with an implementation type of "instantiated", the following requirements apply: - implement all properties2, as detailed in 9.3.2 - implement all methods2 and operations2, as detailed in 9.3.3 - implement all instance requirements2, as detailed in 9.3.4 - For implementation adaptations with an implementation type of "indication", the following requirements apply: - implement all properties2, as detailed in 9.3.2 - implement all indication-generation requirements2, as detailed in 9.3.5 - For implementation adaptations with an implementation type of "embedded" or with an implementation type of "exception", the following requirements apply: - implement all properties2, as detailed in 9.3.2
+- The requirements of 9.3 apply for implementation adaptations2 that are determined for an implementation by means of the merge algorithm detailed in 9.4. - 3664 In this subclause the implementation requirements for implementation adaptations are listed. - 3665 Keep in mind that the quantification "all" for required elements of implementation adaptations only - 3666 comprises implementation-required elements (see 9.2.2).
+In other words, an implementation adaptation is - 3667 already stripped of optional and conditional elements that were not selected or are not required to be - 3668 implemented.
+Thus the quantification "all" each time refers to all respective elements of only the - 3669 implementation adaptation, which are the implementation-required elements of the adapted class (and - other implementation-required elements such as operation requirements, instance requirements and the - 3671 like) that were determined by applying the merge algorithm. - For implementation adaptations with an implementation type of "instantiated", the following requirements apply: - implement all properties2, as detailed in 9.3.2 - implement all methods2 and operations2, as detailed in 9.3.3 - implement all instance requirements2, as detailed in 9.3.4 - For implementation adaptations with an implementation type of "indication", the following requirements apply: - implement all properties2, as detailed in 9.3.2